 A basic goal of human cognition is to explain and understand the events happening in the world.
-Whether it is in scientific discovery, medical diagnosis, software debugging, or social attribution, people try to find explanations on the basis of what they observe.
+Whether it is in scientific discovery, medical diagnosis, software debugging, or social attribution, people try to find explanations based on what they observe.
 The kind of reasoning underlying this task is often called abductive (Josephson & Josephson, 1996) or diagnostic reasoning (Kim & Keil, 2003) and described as highly complex.
 First, complexity arises from the large number of potential observations that can each have a large number of potential explanations.
-Take for example a physician, who is confronted with a patient's symptoms.
-Each of the symptoms has a number of possible alternative explanations and only the combination of symptoms allows for selecting a diagnosis.
+Take for example a physician who is confronted with a patient's symptoms.
+Each of the symptoms has a number of possible alternative explanations, and only the combination of symptoms allows for selecting a diagnosis.
 The task is further complicated by the fact that information often does not become available all at once, but only over time.
-Even if given all at once, observations might be perceived and understood only over time due to limited cognitive capacities.
-Thus, the ability to integrate newly incoming information over the course of the diagnosis process is important.
-A related factor is uncertainty.
-The physician can never be sure if all symptoms necessary to find the correct diagnosis were observed and whether all observed symptoms were caused by the current disease.
-Despite all these constraints, people often generate explanations with high speed and accuracy (Johnson & Krems, 2001).
+Even if given all at once, observations might be per-